- What are R&D Tax Credits?

 The R&D tax credit scheme is a UK government scheme that is aimed at rewarding and incentivising innovation in the private sector.

 In general terms, the value of an R&D tax credit claim is dependent on qualifying expenditure – how much the claimant company has spent on activities that are considered R&D for tax purposes.
 There a few scenarios that affect how the claim value is calculated and we explore these in more detail below.
 To skip ahead to the calculation section of this page, click here or visit our R&D Tax Credits calculator.

 If your company is profitable, you can use your claim to reduce your company’s tax bill to a far higher degree than the usual deductions.
 If the company is loss-making (i.e. if it does not owe any tax for that year), the claim benefit can either take the form of additional losses that can be carried forward to future years, or the losses can be surrendered for an immediate cash benefit.

 2. Who Is Eligible to Claim R&D Tax Credits?

 In order to make an R&D claim, a company must first be subject to UK Corporation Tax.
 This typically means that it is registered in the UK as an LTD or PLC but additionally, if a branch of an overseas company has a UK presence and is also subject to UK Corporation Tax, then it can also benefit from the scheme as can a partnership of limited companies.

 Your eligible R&D activities do not necessarily need to take place in the UK 1 .
 However, the work in question does need to be funded (at least in part) by the UK-registered company.
 An example of this is a UK company that subcontracts some of its operations to a company that is based overseas.

 2.1.
 Technological Advance

-This means that the activity or project in question should theoretically add to the pool of technical knowledge that is currently available in that industry.
+This means that the activity or project in question should theoretically add to the pool of technical knowledge that is currently available in the industry.
 We say ‘theoretically’ because the company activity and related IP will only be viewed by claim inspectors and won’t be released to the public during the claim process.